-Consumer research could enhance competitiveness of the Italian food SMEs by providing a clearer picture of the Italian consumers and their segmentation for a more appropriate food product development.
-In addition to that, and to make the proposed approach less theoretical and more pragmatic some case histories as example of new consumer science approach for a more accurate development or upgrading of food products is required.

-- among those indicated in the European working document, a key research challenge is to improve measurement approaches in terms of their validity and accuraten; - to advance scientific innovation in Consumer Science by means of an integration of current research models of Nutrigenomics and improving data trough Neurology application on food marketing.
+Consumer research could enhance competitiveness of the Italian food SMEs by providing a clearer picture of the Italian consumers and their segmentation for a more appropriate food product development In addition to that, and to make the proposed approach less theoretical and more pragmatic some case histories as example of new consumer science approach for a more accurate development or upgrading of food products is required.
+Hence, among those indicated in the European working document, a key research challenge is to improve measurement approaches in terms of their validity and accurateness and more specifically it is expected that research could provide the following deliverable:

-• Mapping Italian food cultures, lifestyle and dietary habits using large-scale purchase and consumption data, integrated with information about values, beliefs, personality and behaviour.
+Mapping Italian food cultures, lifestyle and dietary habits using large-scale purchase and consumption data, integrated with information about values, beliefs, personality and behaviour.
 The integration of existing data sources and the data collection process should take into account different sub-populations with respect to geographical, socio-economic and demographic background, with a special focus on children, the elderly and low-income populations.
 According to the specific goals of the projects some example will be carried out able to show to food companies the new paradigm in consumer and product development research.